mcgrew/dwrandomizer/README.md

 ### Randomized Spell Learning

 Spells learning is now randomized.
-Spells will still be learned within 2 levels of the original.
+In normal mode, spells will still be learned within 2 levels of the original.
 For instance, in Dragon Warrior, RADIANT is normally learned at level 9.
 It will now be learned somewhere between level 7 and level 11.
+In ultra mode, any spell can be learned anywhere from level 1 to level 16.

 ### Buffed HEAL